Level/abstract-leveldown/UPGRADING.md

 - The `setUp` and `tearDown` functions have been removed from the test suite and `suite.common()`.
 - Added ability to access manifests via `testCommon.supports`, by lazily copying it from `testCommon.factory().supports`.
 This requires that the manifest does not change during the lifetime of a `db`.

 Lastly, it's recommended to revisit any custom tests of an implementation.
 In particular if those tests relied upon the previously loose state checking of `abstract-leveldown`.
 For example, making a `db.put()` call before `db.open()`.
 Such a test now has a different meaning.
-The previous meaning can typically be restored by wrapping assertions with `db.once('open', ...)` logic.
+The previous meaning can typically be restored by wrapping tests with `db.once('open', ...)` logic.

 ## 7.0.0